 Type a single symbol and then end the editing session.

 Click the check mark button to the right on the Options bar, switch tools in the Toolbox, or press Cmd+Return (Mac) or Ctrl+Enter (Windows) to end the editing session.
 (The symbol visible in the figure below can be produced by pressing the Q key when using the Wingdings font.)

 Convert the type character to a shape layer.

 With the type layer active in the Layers panel, use the menu command Type→Convert to Shape.

 - Select the Custom Shape tool.
 If you do not select the Custom Shape tool, the Define Custom Shape command is not available.

 Define a custom shape.

 Choose Edit→Define Custom Shape, give your new shape a name in the Shape Name dialog box, and save it.
 Your new shape is added to the Custom Shape picker, ready to use.

-When saving custom shapes (or layer styles or brushes or any of your other custom bits and pieces) with the Preset Manager, save them in a folder outside the Photoshop folder.
+When exporting custom shapes export them to a folder outside the Photoshop folder.
 That prevents accidental loss should you ever need to (gasp!) reinstall Photoshop.
 The figure shows one possible folder structure for saving and organizing your custom bits and pieces.
 Also, you can use the Shape Picker Import Shapes command to add shapes you've exported.